|Date of Birth||1902|

 Albert and his wife settled in Aubrey Township and when the 1921 census was taken he was working as a meat store keeper.
 Jack was married in Dryden on 11 May 1929.
 His wife, Margaret Beulah Spicer, was born in 1906 in Port Elmsley, Ontario, the daughter of Richard Spicer and Christina Tole.
 On the marriage registration Jack listed his parents as A. Millings and L. King.
 He was employed as a fireman with the Canadian Pacific Railway at the time and he went on to have a long career with the company.

 Not long after they were married Jack and Margaret moved to Kenora.
 They had two children, Bernice Margaret and Orville John.
 Jack became an engineer with the CPR and retired around 1961.
 Afterwards he worked as a stationary engineer with the Ontario Department of Highways.
 He was a member of the Royal Canadian Legion (Kenora branch), Pequonga Lodge and Knox United Church.
 His stepmother Elizabeth died in Aubrey Township in 1940 and she’s buried in Eagle River Cemetery.

-Jack died in Kenora in a car accident on 24 October 1966.
-His funeral was held three days later and he’s buried in Lake of the Woods Cemetery.
-His obituary and grave marker give 1900 as his year of birth but census records and passenger manifests from his early life confirm a birth year of 1902.
+Jack died in a car accident in Kenora on 24 October 1966.
+His funeral was held three days later, on what would have been his birthday, and he’s buried in Lake of the Woods Cemetery.
+His obituary and grave marker have 1900 as his year of birth but census records and passenger manifests from his early life confirm a birth year of 1902.
 His wife died in 1979 and she’s buried beside him.
 Their daughter Bernice (Mrs. Edwin James Bunn) (1929-2005) is also interred in Lake of the Woods Cemetery.

 By Becky Johnson